Cost of Living in Russia

 Typical costs and prices

-If you are still not convinced, check out some averages costs and prices for several basic necessities in Russia:
+If you are still not convinced, check out some average costs and prices for several basic necessities in Russia:

 - Local telephone land-line calls are free